-Virtual LAN.
-A method to restrict communication between switch ports.
+It is Virtual LAN.
+It is a method to restrict communication between switch ports.
 VLANs can be used for the following applications:

 VLAN unaware switching: This is the default configuration.
 All ports are VLAN unaware with Port VLAN ID 1 and members of VLAN 1.
 This means that MAC addresses are learned in VLAN 1, and the switch does not remove or insert VLAN tags.